hardin47/website/Math150/Notes/05-log.md

 #### back to the burn data \@ref(exm:burnexamp):
 Consider looking at all the pairs of successes and failures.
 In the burn data we have 308 survivors and 127 deaths = 39,116 pairs of people.
 Given a particular pair, if the observation corresponding to a survivor has a *higher* probability of success than the observation corresponding to a death, we call the pair *concordant*.
 If the observation corresponding to a survivor has a *lower* probability of success than the observation corresponding to a death, we call the pair *discordant*.
 Tied pairs occur when the observed survivor has the same estimated probability as the observed death.

-\begin{itemize}
-\item[$D_{xy}$:] Somers' D is the number of concordant pairs minus the number of discordant pairs divided by the total number of pairs.
+* $D_{xy}$: Somers' D is the number of concordant pairs minus the number of discordant pairs divided by the total number of pairs.
-\item[gamma:] Goodman-Kruskal gamma is the number of concordant pairs minus the number of discordant pairs divided by the total number of pairs excluding ties.
+* gamma: Goodman-Kruskal gamma is the number of concordant pairs minus the number of discordant pairs divided by the total number of pairs excluding ties.
-\item[tau-a:] Kendall's tau-a is the number of concordant pairs minus the number of discordant pairs divided by the total number of pairs of people (including pairs who both survived or both died).
+* tau-a: Kendall's tau-a is the number of concordant pairs minus the number of discordant pairs divided by the total number of pairs of people (including pairs who both survived or both died).
-\end{itemize}

 For example: consider a pair of individuals with burn areas of 1.75 and 2.35.